Psalmuel01/voting-hack/README.md

 3. Deploy the compiled contract to an Ethereum-compatible blockchain using Hardhat, in this case, **Swisstronik**.
 Make sure to configure your Hardhat network settings appropriately.

-   npx hardhat run scripts/deploy.js --network YOUR_NETWORK
+   npx hardhat run scripts/deploy.js --network swisstronik

 ### Interacting with the Contract